Why Coat Bronze

 The use of wax to coat bronze sculpture has a long tradition.

 Archaeological evidence of the 'hot-wax' technique for creating bronze jewelry dates back as far as the first evidence of bronze itself - around 3500 BC.
 So I imagine that it wasn't too long before someone noticed how nice a bronze statue or pendant looks when polished with wax, and how it protects against fingerprints and weather.

-This is my theory, but regardless of how it started, the use of wax to coat metal sculpture, particularly bronze, became a tradition that is still going strong today.
+This is my theory, but regardless of how it started, the use of wax to coat metal sculpture, particularly bronze, started long ago and is still going strong today.